New Years resolutions for improved finances

 Happy New Year!
-The New Year is a chance to make some resolutions.
+The New Year is a chance to make some new years resolutions.
 It’s a time to think about the things that went right and the opportunity to change the things that did not go so well.
 It is like having a chance to start over and do things differently.
-Some resolutions involve relationships, personal interests or lifestyle choices.
+Some New Years resolutions involve relationships, personal interests or lifestyle choices.
 Many resolutions involve either health and fitness or personal finance.
 While I am not qualified to help you tone your abs, I can give you some tips to help you get financially fit.

 What does it mean to be financially fit?
 In the health world we often use weight as the benchmark.
 When we use weight as a health benchmark one study by Statistics Canada, suggested that 47.5% of Canadians are overweight and 31.5% are considered obese.